-The basic premise of Scouting for youth with disabilities is that every boy wants to participate fully and be respected like every other member of the troop.
-While there are, by necessity, troops exclusively composed of Scouts with disabilities, experience has shown that Scouting usually succeeds best when every boy is part of a patrol in a regular troop.
+The basic premise of Scouting for youth with disabilities is that all youth want to participate fully and be respected like every other member of the unit.
+While there are, by necessity, units exclusively composed of Scouts with disabilities, experience has shown that Scouting usually succeeds best when every Scout is part of a regular unit.

 The following resources provide additional information about Scouts with disabilities.

 - Introduction to Working with Scouts with Special Needs and Disabilities, No. 510-071

 - Torch of Gold Award, No. 512-945

 - Guide to Advancement, No. 33088, Section 10.0.0.0, “Advancement for Members With Special Needs”